 Give it to someone else to pass along to them after you’re gone.
 If you’re making it for an adult(s), give it to them now.
 Why make them wait until you’re gone to know how much they really mean to you?
 Today is a great day for them to know!
 And that’s not to mention that they’ll always have it, so it still will be a reminder of you after you’re gone.
 (You can also make one for a child, tween, or teen that’s for now.)

 No matter whom it is for, make it long and rambling, because if you go before them, they will cherish it.
 Every.
 Single.
 Word.
 And, no matter how long it is, it won’t be long enough.

 4. Have a dream that seems too big to reach, and enjoy the journey of planning for it, even if you never make it.
 There’s a wonderful intimacy (non-sexual) in having a shared dream with someone and planning for it.
 It’s a way of breathing excitement, hope, and a future into your relationship.

-When you share a dream with someone, you snuggle in a hope-filled, delightful place with them.
+When you share a dream with someone, you snuggle in a hope-filled, delightful place with that person.
 It’s a dwelling place of love.